 Our Research

-Plant immunity involves complex physiological processes that allow plants to recognize, respond to, and defend against various pathogens.
-These physiological processes encompass a range of interactions and responses at the cellular and molecular levels.
+Plant immunity is governed by intricate physiological mechanisms that enable plants to detect, respond to, and defend against a wide range of pathogens.
+These defense strategies involve a coordinated network of interactions and responses at both the cellular and molecular levels.

 Our Lab is particularly interested in: